Components Overview: the reusable pieces of a Design System

 Components are reusable design elements that form the interface of a product.
 They can be anything from simple components like buttons, icons, and form fields to more complex components like navigation menus and card layouts.
 These components maintain consistent styles, behaviors, and functionalities across all the pages they appear on.

-Having predefined components in a Design System allows designers to easily create and update user interfaces without having to start from scratch each time.
-This not only saves time and effort but also ensures consistency throughout the product.
+Having predefined components in a Design System lets designers quickly create and update user interfaces without starting from scratch each time.
+This not only saves time and effort but also keeps things consistent across the product.

-Sometimes you'll need to make modifications in an instance and that will create an override.
-For example, if you have a button labeled "button," it should be updated to reflect its actual purpose, like "Sign Up" or "Log In."
+Sometimes you'll need to tweak an instance, which creates an override.
+For example, if you have a button labeled "button," it should be updated to show its actual purpose, like "Sign Up" or "Log In."

-What is really important for a component is that you have control over your design and consistency, ensuring that the UI elements are repeated across all pages and are easily recognizable.
+What really matters for a component is having control over your design and consistency, ensuring that UI elements are repeated across all pages and are easily recognizable.

 Components variants and properties

-To add flexibility to your Design System, you can create component variants.
-These are variations of the same base component that cater to different use cases.
-For example, a button component may have variants for primary, secondary, and tertiary buttons with different colors, sizes, and styles.
+To make your Design System more flexible, you can create component variants.
+These are different versions of the same base component for various use cases.
+For instance, a button component might have variants for primary, secondary, and tertiary buttons, each with different colors, sizes, and styles.

-Having component variants allows designers to easily customize components to fit specific needs without creating new components from scratch.
-This not only promotes consistency but also saves time and effort in the design process.
+Using component variants lets designers easily tweak components for specific needs without starting from scratch.
+This not only keeps things consistent but also saves time and effort during the design process.

-We mentioned that it's important for users to avoid confusion by seeing a different design for each element.
-However, it's also crucial for UI elements to have design variants since not all elements serve the same purpose.
-Take buttons, for instance—they can come in various styles and have different properties, each with a specific use case defined by a Design System.
-For example, a primary button is meant for key actions, while secondary buttons (or outline buttons) are typically used for secondary actions.
+While it's important to avoid confusing users with different designs for each element, it's also key for UI elements to have design variants since they don't all serve the same purpose.
+Take buttons, for example—they can come in different styles and have specific properties, each with a particular use case defined by a Design System.
+A primary button is meant for key actions, whereas secondary buttons (or outline buttons) are typically used for less crucial actions.

 Main components in a design system